-The latest version adds many more zombie options, including necromancers and evil biomes that cause all corpses to rise as undead.
-This applies to body parts as well, so long as at least one has a grasp tag (mouth, hands, pincer, etc.).
+Subsequent versions added many more zombie options, including necromancers and evil biomes that cause all corpses to rise as undead.
+This applies to body parts as well, so long as at least one has a GRASP tag (mouth, hands, pincer, etc.).
 Chop up a zombie and moments later you could be fighting the remains of the zombie's corpse, his left arm and head.
 Depending on circumstances, they will keep rising until you dump them in magma.

-The latest version also introduces "husks" - undead beings with a singular hatred for all life and much stronger and tougher than they were in life.
+The same version also introduced "husks" — undead beings with a singular hatred for all life and much stronger and tougher than they were in life.
 Living things covered in cursed dust become husks, and the dust covering one husk can spread to curse more if it isn't washed off.
 This can quickly lead to an unstoppable Zombie Apocalypse.

 Palette Swap: The fact that the game's done in ASCII graphics makes this a justified case.